 - Secretary of State for the Environment Transport & the Regions-v-Baylis (Gloucester) Limited 80 P&CR 324; 2 EGLR 13 (Ch D, Kim Lewison QC) (Property litigation; highways)

-Kate Selway is recommended as a leading junior by Chambers UK and/or The Legal 500 for commercial chancery, traditional chancery and property litigation.
+Kate Selway is recommended as a leading junior by Chambers UK and/or The Legal 500 for commercial chancery, traditional chancery, agriculture and property litigation.
 Examples of recent directory comment are as follows:

 - "Her advice is crystal clear, and she is very client-friendly, enthusiastic and a pleasure to deal with.
 She is very prompt and always reacts well to what the other side throws at her."
 (Chancery: Traditional, Chambers UK 2018)